18F/uswds-jekyll/pages/guide/data_management_sop.md

 # Overview

 This document describes recommended procedures for managing data on ARS HPC and storage infrastructure.
 The key concept is to only use “Tier 1 storage” (that is, storage that is local to a given HPC cluster) as required for actively running compute jobs.
 Tier 1 storage is not backed up and should not be used for archival purposes.
 Juno, on the other hand, is periodically backed up to tape and can be used for long-term storage of data and results.
 We recommend immediate adoption of the procedures described here for new projects.
 These procedures should also be followed for “old” projects after first moving extant project data in Tier 1 storage to Juno using one of the procedures described below.
+If you would like more detailed information about the data storage options provided by SCINet and how to use them, please see the [SCINet Storage Guide](/guide/storage/).

 ![Schematic diagram of recommended data management workflow using Globus.](/assets/img/data_management_sop-fig_1.png)